BadrulBorhanudin/social-network-api/README.md

 ## Note

-You are required to submit BOTH of the following for review:

 * [A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.](https://1drv.ms/v/s!AhjTQobLPW72rzMVWCibHIB6Aj5M)

 * [The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.](https://github.com/BadrulBorhanudin/social-network-api)